saatvik25/RapidNotes/README.md

 # RapidNotes

-RapidNotes is a fast and efficient note-taking application built with FastAPI and MongoDB (using Lithium as the database).
+RapidNotes is a fast and efficient note-taking application built with FastAPI and MongoDB

 ## Features
 - 🚀 Create, read, update, and delete notes with ease.